Opinion: Africa's COVID-19 lockdown — a death trap of another kind for the poor | DW | 26.03.2020

 Sending in the army to enforce the lockdown could be disastrous for South Africa.
 It could act with impunity on the very people who need the government's help right now.

-Many South Africans have a deep mistrust of the government, over the neglect of it's post-apartheid promise to improve their lives.
-The gap between the rich and the poor in Africa's most industrialized nation is the biggest in the world, and its leadership have ranked among some of the most corrupt in the world.
+Many South Africans have a deep mistrust of the government over the neglect of it's post-apartheid promise to improve their lives.
+The gap between the rich and the poor in Africa's most industrialized nation is the biggest in the world and its leadership has ranked among some of the most corrupt in the world.

 Would citizens who consider themselves the walking dead, with nothing more to lose, heed a government order to stay home and watch their alcohol intake?

-Many rely on a public health system that is already overburdened, are worried that they will not get help if they become infected with COVID-19.
+Many rely on an already overburdened public health system.
+They are worried that they will not get help if they become infected with COVID-19.
 Self-quarantine is virtually impossible in poor and overcrowded conditions.

 Had Ramaphosa's government dealt with the deeply entrenched social decay, neglect of the poor and high level corruption, South Africa may not have now risked becoming the Italy or Spain of Africa.